 10 Things To Do in Zaragoza, Spain

 This cathedral is undoubtedly huge.
-You definitely need to spend a lot of time to explore the whole cathedral.
-Be amazed by the murals, architecture and majestic interiors.
-This stunning cathedral is definitely beautiful inside and outside.
+You need to spend a lot of time exploring the whole cathedral.
+Be amazed by the murals, architecture, and majestic interiors.
+This stunning cathedral is beautiful inside and outside.
 Never miss one of the most gorgeous Cathedrals in Spain.

 When we say Gothic, this cathedral would be the best representation of what Gothic is.
 La Seo del Salvador is also a huge cathedral, because of its size, you will be amazed when you get inside to find other smaller chapels.
 You will also see stunning stone works and carvings that make this cathedral more beautiful.

 This museum is a must-visit when you’re in Zaragoza.
 You don’t need to be religious at all to admire this place.
 For as long as you love art, you’d enjoy seeing colored glasses, and religious relics.
 These beautiful works of art are enough reason to visit Museo de Los Faroles y Rosario de Cristal.

 If you’re a fan of sculptures then you should include this place on your bucket list.
 Pablo Gargallo is known as the master of Bronze casting.
 By visiting this place, you will see his collections of sculptures that are truly magnificent. \

 Monasterio de Piedra is the perfect park for a relaxing walk.
 Have peace of mind while looking at the stunning waterfalls.
 Not only that, but you’ll also find a historic monastery on your trip to this park.
 This place is truly a hidden gem.
 Located 105km from Zaragoza, your trip will be all worth it.

 A good place to visit in your spare time.
 There are a lot of things to do since it has restaurants, cafes, shops, and boutiques.
 During the evening, the view is stunning as you look at beautiful street lights and the night market is a must-see.